testalo/documentation/owncloud quickstart guide.md

 - The server hosting ownCloud has the operating system installed.
 - Apache web server is installed and tested.
 - The SQLite or MariaDB database has been setup and configured.
-- All the required PHP librariess have been installed.
+- All the required PHP libraries have been installed.
 - The root usernames and passwords are set and available.

 #####*Note: Use the link below to confirm the system requirements for the installation type being preformed.*